-Here are 61 straight actors and actresses who received Oscar nominations for playing LGBTQ characters.
+Here's a list of straight actors who received Oscar nominations for playing LGBTQ+ characters.

 In 1940, Alfred Hitchcock directed Rebecca, a story of a self conscious bride who is tormented by the memory of her new husband’s first wife.
 Judith Anderson earned an Oscar nod for playing Mrs. Danvers, the chilling and obsessive caretaker who may or may not have been in love with the deceased wife.